ryangu23/dualcommlamp/README.md

 # dualcommlamp
-app allowing for over-internet syncing of rgb lamps of any quantity
+app allowing for over-internet syncing of rgb lamps of any quantity, nodejs-based

 abandoned cuz blew up computer